robin-raymond/zax.io/alias.md

 ### Type aliasing for meta types

-Aliases can not only refer to specific types but they can be aliases to meta-types and even include meta-type arguments that can become arguments to the underlying aliased meta-type.
+Aliases can not only refer to specific types but they can be aliases to meta-types and even include meta-type arguments that become arguments to the underlying aliased meta-type.

 ````zax
 MyType $(TypeA, TypeB) :: type {